Targeted treatment targets the changes in cancer cells that help them grow, divide, and spread.

 Targeted treatment medication travels through the bloodstream.

-Each medication blocks a specific target, for example, a damaged gene or protein, on or within a cancer cell.
+Each medicine blocks a specific target, for example, a damaged gene or protein, on or within a cancer cell.

 Blocking these targets can kill cancer cells or slow their growth.
 The signs and symptoms of cancer reduce or disappear, and damage to healthy cells is minimal.